EvgDubrovin/Statistics/README.md

 # Statistics

-Here are some exercises from [Stepik](https://stepik.org/course/76/syllabus) statistics courses made for my study purposes.
+Here are some exercises to familiarize with statistics in Python.
+Made for my study purposes.